 To speed up the performance, the updated Galaxy Folder is equipped with a much faster Qualcomm Snapdragon 425 chipset and 2GB of RAM, which is more than the older model’s 1.5GB of memory.
 The internal storage has been bumped up to 16GB as well, and it can be further pushed using a microSD card.

 All these help in powering the Android 6.0 Marshmallow operating system and assuring quick shots for the 8-megapixel main camera and 5-megapixel front-facing shooter.
-The 1,950mAh battery might not seem suffice, but when you consider the smallish, low-resolution screen, there’s no reason to worry.
+The 1,950mAh battery might not seem sufficient, but when you consider the smallish, low-resolution screen, there’s no reason to worry.

 We’re still waiting for Samsung to provide details on the release dates and prices.
 All we know is that the Galaxy Folder 2 will come out in China first, and that there’s going to be a large demand from flip phone fanatics who can’t accept the smartphones of today.